Design system development

 Every layout we designed on paper or whiteboard, was to be checked against these 8 parameters and when it passed all the tests, it was allowed to go to Figma.
 This has allowed us some basic consistency across the product lines.

 While maintaining the design system, I learned that there has to be a delicate balance between the governance and flexibility.
 If the design system is too restrictive, the designers might end up adjusting the concepts around the rigid components, thereby not being 100% creative.
 If the design system is too flexible, we might not achieve consistency.
-Since the team was small and well knit, we did not significant problems.
+Since the team was small and well knit, we did not have significant problems.
 However, the lesson is the governance should not restrict the individual creativity of the designers.

 Can someone be done with building a design system?
 Never.
 It is an organically growing animal that requires constant attention, maintenance and upgrades.
-While building the system I learned the most important lesson of the design world.
-Empathy towards your fellow designers!
+While building the system I learned the most important lesson of the design world — empathy towards your fellow designers!

 As a curator of the system, I have to be careful about everything, ranging from naming conventions to maintaining variants.
-Every single time, when I try to add a component into the system, my first thought is always this

-This makes me create numerous use cases, validation and error scenarios.
+Every single time, when I try to add a component into the system, I create numerous use cases, validation and error scenarios.
 I run these by tech leads and they validate the list.
 I then create a completely loaded component that can suffice all use cases, for now.

-Working on a design system makes other designers, your colleagues your users.
+Working on a design system makes other designers, your colleagues, your users.
 Working on this massive project has taught me to be more empathetic, more process-oriented, more documentation oriented and overall a better designer than I was before!